Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 on NFL, more

-Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, CFB, NBA on Friday, Nov.
-14
+Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, NBA on Sunday, Nov.
+16

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-NFL Week 11 continues with a slate of 13 Sunday and one 'Monday Night Football' matchup.
+The NFL Week 11 schedule features a full slate of 13 Sunday and one 'Monday Night Football' matchups.
 The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
-Friday's sports schedule also includes college basketball, college football, NBA and NHL games to consider on the best DFS apps.
+Sunday's sports schedule also includes college basketball, NBA and NHL games to consider on the best DFS apps.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.